nest/nest-simulator/doc/htmldoc/installation/mac_install.rst

 ======================

 Building NEST on macOS requires some developer tools.
-There are several sources from which you can install them, e.g., Conda, Homebrew, or MacPorts.
+There are several sources from which you can install them, e.g., Conda-forge, Homebrew, or MacPorts.
 The most important recommendation for an easy and stable build is *not to mix tools from different sources*.
-This includes your Python installation: Taking Python from Conda and all else from Homebrew may work, but can also lead to various complications.
+This includes your Python installation: Taking Python from conda-forge and all else from Homebrew may work, but can also lead to various complications.

-This guide shows how to build NEST with a development environment created with Conda.
-The main advantage of Conda is that you can fully insulate the entire environment in a Conda environment.
+This guide shows how to build NEST with a development environment created with mamba.
+The main advantage of mamba is that you can fully insulate the entire environment in a mamba environment.
 If you want to base your setup on Homebrew or MacPorts, you can still use the ``environment.yml`` file as a guide to necessary packages.